wasakredit/php-checkout-sdk/README.md

 ### <a name="create_product_widget"></a>Create Product Widget

-To inform the customer about leasing as a Payment Method the Product Widget should be displayed close to the price information on the product detail page.
+To inform the customer about Wasa Kredit financing as a Payment Method the Product Widget should be displayed close to the price information on the product detail page.

 ```
 public function create_product_widget($payload)